yonggqiii/it5100a-notes/src/railway_pattern/context.md

+![Updated][update-shield]
 # Context/Notions of Computation

 Many popular languages lie to you in many ways.
-An example is what we have seen earlier, where Python functions do not document exceptions in its type signature, and must be separately annotation as a docstrong to denote as such.
-This is not including the fact that Python type signatures are not enforced at all.
+An example is what we have seen earlier, where Python functions do not document exceptions in its type signature, and must be separately annotated as a docstrong to denote as such.
+This is not including the fact that Python type annotations are not enforced at all.
 ```python
 def happy(x: int) -> int:
     raise Exception("sad!")